GPUOpen-Tools/radeon_raytracing_analyzer/documentation/source/tlas_viewer.rst

   selected control style and are primarily used to drive the camera.
   Common keyboard shortcuts are also described in the keyboard shortcuts section in the settings menu.

-.. only:: internal

-   * The **Copy camera params** and **paste camera params** allow the camera position to be saved and restored.
-This can be helpful to return to a point of interest in a scene later.

 * The **Projection** combo box allows selection of the projection mode, switching between perspective and orthographic viewing modes.
 The default is perspective.

 * The **Up axis** radio buttons allow the orientation of the scene to be changed according to the specified **up** axis.
-This will be dependent on the coordinate system of the application from where the trace file originated.
+This will be dependent on the coordinate system of the application from where the scene originated.
 Alternatively, the scene can be oriented in the 3D view so it looks correct, then the "U" key can be pressed.
 RRA will then set the up axis automatically.

 * The **Coordinate system** checkboxes allow the inversion of the horizontal and vertical axes.